mattdesl/module-best-practices/README.md

 You can use a default export to handle the most common use-case, for example: [color-luminance](https://github.com/mattdesl/color-luminance/blob/master/index.js) provides different coefficients, but the default export is the most common case.

 Classes and constructors can be a controversial topic, and it often comes down to preference.
-I've found the best approach is to hide the `new` keyword when you need to export a constructor, and have parameters passed in an `options` object.
-This leads to a clear and consistent end-user API, and hides internal implementation details of your module.
+I've found the best approach is to avoid forcing the `new` operator on your end-user, and have parameters passed in an `options` object.
+This leads to a clear and consistent API, and hides internal implementation details of your module.

 ```js
 function FunkyParser(opt) {